died at age: 38

 Died: ca. 1975 in: Pasadena, CA

-Ref: MCDonald papers Occupation: Automobile
+Ref: MCDonald papers Occupation: Automobile Mechanic

 Spouse: Elaine Loretta Horner